 4. Bolling & His Wife Have Been Married for 20 Years

 Bolling and his wife, Adrienne Bolling, have been married since October 4, 1997.
-They have a son named Eric Chase Bolling and live in New York.
+They had a son named Eric Chase Bolling and live in New York.
 Bolling told his alma mater, Rollins, that he likes taking his family to the Orlando theme parks and Miami.

 Bolling and his family are Catholic.
 He’s said in the past that he goes to St. Patrick’s Cathedral every day to light a candle and goes to mass every Sunday.